 For remote library services including online research databases, online books, and other writing assistance, please visit the School’s library page.
 You can also email the library directly at firstname.lastname@example.org.

 Student Support and Community Connections

-The Office of Students and Alumni is available to support students during this transition.
+The Office of Students and Alumni is available to support students as needed during this season.
 We have compiled a list of available community and government resources for those experiencing loss of income/jobs due to the Coronavirus outbreak and response.
 This google document will continue to be updated as additional resources become available.

 If at any point you would like someone to talk to, you are welcome to contact Becca Shirley at (email@example.com) or Daniel Tidwell-Davis (firstname.lastname@example.org).
 We are available for Facetime, Google hangouts, or Zoom conversations throughout the week and would be glad to set something up with you.
 Daniel Tidwell-Davis is continuing to support students with their disability accommodations.

-If you need to contact an instructor, you can find their contact information in MyCampus or use the Faculty and Staff Directory.
+If you need to contact an instructor, you can find their contact information in Populi or use the Faculty and Staff Directory.